rocky1638/rocky1638.github.io/content/lsm-tree-and-sstable-index.md

 ## pros

-- [p] Can be stored on disk.
+- Can be stored on disk.
-- [p] Faster writes than b-trees because we first write to memory.
+- Faster writes than b-trees because we first write to memory.

 ## cons

-- [c] Range queries require searching through LSM tree and all SSTables.
+- Range queries require searching through LSM tree and all SSTables.
 	- This is still faster than hash indexes, because the tree and tables are all sorted.
-- [c] Compaction in the background requires extra CPU usage.
+- Compaction in the background requires extra CPU usage.

 ## optimizations